 Beat the egg whites and pinch of salt at medium speed until soft peaks form.
 Gradually sprinkle in remaining 1/4 cup sugar, beating at high speed until stiff but not dry.
 Fold about 1/4 of the egg whites completely into the chocolate batter to lighten it.
 Quickly fold in the remaining egg whites.
 Turn mixture into prepared pan and smooth top.

 Bake for 40-45 minutes until a cake tester inserted into the center of the cake shows moist crumbs.

 Cool torte completely in pan on cooling rack.
 It will rise and then fall in the center leaving a higher rim of cake around the sides and possibly some cracking.

-Level and unmold and flip the torte onto an 8-inch corrugated cake circle (to facilitate glazing).
+Level and unmold and flip the torte onto an 8-inch cardboard cake circle (to facilitate glazing).
 You should have the flat bottom of torte on top for glazing.
 Alternately you can place it on a cake plate if you’re not going to glaze it.
 Just sprinkle with some confectioner’s sugar.
 If desired, serve with raspberry sauce.
-Makes about 8 servings.

 To glaze torte:

 Melt chocolate, butter and honey in top of double boiler.